Most of us played in sandboxes when we were kids. Who knew that all these years later, they would still be the basis of our working lives?

 Step 1: Create an Account on InstaWP

 InstaWP is a fantastic website spin-up tool that lets you quickly launch a staging environment.
-It has both a free and a paid tier, with the former giving you the freedom to create sites that are stored for up to two days.
+It has both a free and a paid tier.

 Step 2: Launch a WP Sandbox Environment

-Once you enter the specifications, your site will appear on the dashboard within a few seconds:
+Once you enter the specifications, click on the Create Site button.
+Your site will appear on the dashboard within a few seconds:

 Step 3: Customize The Site